Something has happened and we need to suspend NAV calculations and redemptions. What next?

 1. Consult Your Board

 You will need to call a board meeting, as there are various things to discuss.
 What has your lawyer advised and are you able to suspend redemptions?
 If not, are there other mechanisms that you can use such as imposing investor or fund level gates or transferring certain assets into side pockets or restructuring the fund in another way?
 Do you need to work out a liquidation plan or do you think you can ride this storm?
-Minutes will need to be taken at each meeting, as they may be required in future proceedings to prove that reasonable steps were agreed and followed by the board.
+Minutes will need to be taken at each meeting, as they may be required in future proceedings to prove that reasonable steps were agreed upon and followed by the board.
 Make sure to document everything.
-Whilst not pleasant, the investment manager and the board of direcors will need to consider whether there are any conflicts of interest that would, for example, prevent a director who is affiliated with the investment manager from attending and voting at any meetings.
+Whilst not pleasant, the investment manager and the board of directors will need to consider whether there are any conflicts of interest that would, for example, prevent a director who is affiliated with the investment manager from attending and voting at any meetings.
 If there is a likely chance of a conflict of interest arising, you will need to consider whether the investment manager and board of directors need to instruct separate legal counsel.

 2. Don't forget about redemptions and subscriptions

 You need to make sure that as well as suspending the calculation of NAV, you also suspend redemptions and subscriptions.
-In some circumstances it may be possible to continue to calculate NAV and you may want to suspend redemptions and subscriptions without suspending the calculation of NAV.
+In some circumstances, it may be possible to continue to calculate NAV and you may want to suspend redemptions and subscriptions without suspending the calculation of NAV.
 If there are investors who have submitted redemption requests and the redemption date has passed, you may also want to suspend the payment of redemption proceeds, if your fund documents permit this.
-You could also consider payments of redemption proceeds in kind (often referred to as “in specie”), ie by transferring assets worth the same amount as the redemption proceeds to the redeeming investor, if your fund documents allow this.
+You could also consider payments of redemption proceeds in kind (often referred to as “in specie”), ie by transferring assets worth the same amount as the redemption proceeds to the redeeming investor if your fund documents allow this.